🎁 Free Shipping on ALL Orders over $50 (U.S. ONLY)

 It is essential to thoroughly remove your makeup every single night.
 So many women simply forget this important step or wait until the morning to do it.
 This is a mistake because you’re exposing your ocular surface to chemicals and excess bacteria for longer periods than necessary.

 This is a big trend, and eyelash extensions come in many forms.
-However, this alters the lid/lash ratio and when the lashes are longer, you’re at a greater risk of dry eye issues.
+However, this alters the lid/lash ratio and when the lashes are longer, you’re at a greater risk of dryness issues.
 In addition to this, you can easily have sensitivities to formaldehyde-laden adhesives.
-Blepharitis is also very common in these patients, but can be avoided with a hypochlorous acid cleanser.

-This procedure is often used by athletes such as surfers or swimmers, but permanent eyeliner contains pigment which can shut down the meibomian glands and cause evaporative dry eye.
+This procedure is often used by athletes such as surfers or swimmers, but permanent eyeliner contains pigment which can shut down the meibomian glands and cause evaporative dryness.

 Tinting or perming your eyelashes are procedures also becoming more common, and these make use of tons of chemicals in the process.
 Avoid these!

 Try to avoid glitter or sparkle in your eyeshadows, and instead choose a cream-based eyeshadow.
-Glitter is made from rocks ground into powder, which could get into your eyes and cause abrasions.
+Glitter is made from rocks ground into powder, which could get into your eyes and cause scratches on your cornea.

 Both over-the-counter and prescription, eyelash growth serums are to be avoided.
 Prostaglandins increase inflammation, which includes redness and pigment changes.